 Tacticals are not level specific.
 So they can start dropping from content at any level (but probably 10+).

 A full list of Set Bonuses and where they come from ca be found here – 6.0 Tactical Items Guide

 New Currency – Tech Fragments

-This new currency drops from all content.
-You can spend it at various types of gear vendors to supplement the gearing process.
+Tech Fragments drop from all content.
+You can spend them at various types of gear vendors to supplement the gearing process.